Ecclesall: History

 Evidence of early occupation of the area can be found in Ecclesall Woods.
 A cup and ring-marked stone was discovered in 1981, and has been dated to the late Neolithic or Bronze Age periods.
 It, and the area a 2 metre diameter around it, is a scheduled ancient monument.

 Ecclesall electoral ward was created 1934 when the old Ecclesall Bierlow ward was divided into Ecclesall, Broomhill and Hallam.

 The boundaries of the ward include about half of the area that was historically known as Ecclesall Bierlow—one of the six 'townships' that made up the old Parish of Sheffield.
 Ecclesall Bierlow encompassed most of the land between the River Sheaf and the Porter Brook from The Moor to Ringinglow.
-It also included the areas of Broomhall and Crookesmoor to the north of Porter Brook.
+It also included the areas of Broomhall and Crookesmoor to the north of the Porter Brook.
 Though this area contained numerous small villages and hamlets, there was never a village called Ecclesall.
+The parish of Ecclesall was formed on 1 April 1904 from "Ecclesall Bierlow", on 1 April 1933 the parish was abolished and merged with Sheffield.
+In 1931 the parish had a population of 203,892.
+It is now in the unparished area of Sheffield.

 In ancient times this area was part of the Barnsdale Forest that, together with Sherwood Forest, made up the forest of the Robin Hood legends.
-The River Sheaf marked the boundary between the Anglo-Saxon kingdoms of Mercia and Deira (later Northumbria).
-In fact the earliest historical record of this area refers to the submission of the Northumbrian army to Egbert of Wessex at nearby Dore in 829.
+The River Sheaf was thought for a time to be a "boundary" between the kingdoms of Northumbria and Mercia to the south.
+There is no historical proof of such a boundary as Northumbria stretched deep within Lindsey and modern Nottinghamshire and Derbyshire at different stages between the 6th and 11th century.
+What is thought to be the earliest historical record of this area refers to a defeat of the native Northumbrian army to an invasion force from the Kingdom of Wessex, which some historians have speculated may have taken place in the area around nearby Dore in 829.